 Risk free discount rates

-The GBP and EUR risk-free rates at key durations, used to value the technical provisions at full year 2020 are stated in the table below.
-The figures shown below allow for a CRA of 11 bps on GBP and 10bps on EUR.
+The GBP and EUR risk-free rates at key durations, used to value the technical provisions at full year 2022 are stated in the table below.
+The figures shown below allow for a CRA of 10bps on EUR.